Child car seat buying guide

 Not all car insurance policies cover child seats as standard, so don’t just assume you’ll get a pay-out for replacing it following an accident.

 The level of cover can also vary – for example, some policies may pay up to a limited amount, while others might cover the total replacement costs.
 Check your policy if you’re not sure.
-If you have a particularly expensive model, you should also check to see if your car insurance covers your child seat if it’s stolen from your locked car.
+If you have a particularly expensive model, you should also check to see if your car insurance would cover your child seat if it were to be stolen from your locked car.

 Can I get child car seat cover as an added extra?